-Beverley Civic Society have unveiled their latest historic information board which they hope will help people understand more about the Town.
+Beverley Civic Society has unveiled their latest historic information board which they hope will help people understand more about the Town.

 Located in Saturday Market on the wall of The Grapes, the board which was produced locally provides snippets of information from years gone by.